-- XVF3615-INT (INT-egrated): this variant is used as a Voice interface integrated into the product and it has the following features:

-- Far-field voice interface

-- Audio interface: IS (Slave)

-- Control interface: IC (Slave)

-- Device Firmware Upgrade: IC (Slave)

-- XVF3615-UA (U-SB A-ccessory): this variant is used as a USB plug-in voice accessory and integrated products using USB and it has the following features:

-- Far-field voice interface

-- Audio interfaces: USB UAC1.0 for far-field voice and reference audio (and optionally IS Master),

-- Control interface: USB2.0 Full Speed

-- Device Firmware Upgrade: USB

-- XVF3615-UA-HYBRID (U-SB A-ccessory HYBRID): this variant is used as a USB plug-in voice accessory and integrated products using USB and it has the following features:

-- Far-field voice interface

-- Audio interfaces: USB UAC1.0 for far-field voice and IS Master for reference audio,

-- Control interface: USB2.0 Full Speed

-- Device Firmware Upgrade: USB
+- XVF3615-INT (INT-egrated): this variant is used as a Voice interface integrated into the product and it has the following features: - Far-field voice interface, and embedded Amazon keyword engine and model - Audio interface: IS (Slave) - Control interface: IC (Slave) - Device Firmware Upgrade: IC (Slave) - XVF3615-UA (U-SB A-ccessory): this variant is used as a USB plug-in voice accessory and integrated products using USB and it has the following features: - Far-field voice interface, and embedded Amazon keyword engine and model - Audio interfaces: USB UAC1.0 for far-field voice and reference audio (and optionally I2S Master), - Control interface: USB2.0 Full Speed - Device Firmware Upgrade: USB - XVF3615-UA-HYBRID (U-SB A-ccessory HYBRID): this variant is used as a USB plug-in voice accessory and integrated products using USB and it has the following features: - Far-field voice interface, and embedded Amazon keyword engine and model - Audio interfaces: USB UAC1.0 for far-field voice and IS Master for reference audio, - Control interface: USB2.0 Full Speed - Device Firmware Upgrade: USB

 The bit width of the USB audio interface is configurable for both the input and output channels.
 The default value is 16 bits, but it can be set to 24 and 32 as well.
-The $l^2$ S interface is always 32-bit wide.
-In case of the XVF3615-UA, the bit width of the optional $l^2$ S Master interface is 32 bits, but if the width of USB channel from the device to the host is lower than 32, the $l^2$ S samples are right padded with zeros.
+The $I^2S$ interface is always 32-bit wide.
+In case of the XVF3615-UA, the bit width of the optional $I^2S$ Master interface is 32 bits, but if the width of USB channel from the device to the host is lower than 32, the $I^2S$ samples are right padded with zeros.

-The sample rates of both the USB and IS interfaces can be set to 16 or 48kHz, the default value is 48kHz.
+The sample rates of both the USB and $I^2S$ interfaces can be set to 16 or 48kHz, the default value is 48kHz.